ome/bio-formats-documentation/sphinx/developers/java-library.rst

 snippets for inclusion into your Gradle, Maven or Ivy project, which will enable the use of this repository.

+As of Bio-Formats 6.12.0 consumers will have to directly declare a dependency for their chosen SLF4J logging framework.
+See :doc:`logging` for further details.

 Examples of getting started with Bio-Formats using Maven or Gradle are given in the https://github.com/ome/bio-formats-examples repository.
 `OMERO <https://github.com/ome/openmicroscopy>`_ uses Ivy to manage